Chnapak/TineeDiscordBot/README.md

 Commands example:

-/sleep -puts Tinee into sleep mode she cant respond
+/sleep -puts Tinee into sleep mode where she can't respond to anything

+/wake -wakes Tinee so she can work normally

+Tinee ... message to tinee's chatgpt model